 - Invest in general liability coverage.
 In the event of a lawsuit or an accident that causes property damage, general liability insurance will protect you.

-- Invest in a laser distance metre.
-You don’t need anything fancy, so get a cheap laser measurer for now.
+- Invest in a laser distance meter.
+You don’t need anything fancy, so get a cheap laser measure for now.

 - Exercise estimation.
 To develop a fundamental degree of comfort with estimating, practice it around your home or apartment.
 Prior to your initial actual estimate, estimate at least three or four rooms.